edap/edap.github.com/_posts/2016-07-29-rings-of-lights-on-meshes.md

 tags: [threejs, openFrameworks, GLSL, Maximilian]
 ---
 <script type="text/javascript" src="https://rawgit.com/patriciogonzalezvivo/glslCanvas/master/build/GlslCanvas.js"></script>

-I was thinking that it could be nice to put some rings moving up and down on the trees, maybe mooving in sync whith some nice beat sound.
+Some notes about the idea and the process behind this [demo](/demo/rings) I've started to work thinking that it could be nice to put some rings that move up and down on the trees, maybe in sync whith music.
 ![draw](/assets/media/posts/rings/draw.jpg)
 Using [ofxLsystem](https://github.com/edap/ofxLSystem) was pretty easy to have a mesh containing a forest of ~80 trees, all I need to do is to put rings on them.